oetiker/znapzend/README.md

-Note that while recursive configurations are well supported to set up backup and retention policies for a whole dataset subtree under the dataset to which you have applied explicit configuration, at this time pruning of such trees ("I want every dataset under var except var/tmp") is not supported.
+Note that while recursive configurations are well supported to set up backup and retention policies for a whole dataset subtree under the dataset to which you have applied explicit configuration, at this time pruning of such trees ("I want every dataset under var except var/tmp") is experimental: it works, but there may be rough edges which would require more development.

 You probably do not want to enable ZnapZend against the root datasets of your pools due to that, but would have to be more fine-grained in your setup.